numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 The different instantiations of the parametrized functions |ftheta| are a natural way to represent randomized repetitions.
 For example, different instances implement random translations of the search space and hence a translation of the optimum [HAN2009fun]_.
 Randomized restarts on the other hand are conducted from different initial points.
-For translation invariant algorithms the two mechanisms are equivalent.
+For translation invariant algorithms both mechanisms are equivalent and can be mutually exchanged.

-We interpret runs performed on a given function |ftheta| with a given dimension but on different instances :math:`\theta_1,\ldots,\theta_K` as repetitions of the same problem.
+We interpret runs performed on different instances :math:`\theta_1, \ldots, \theta_K` as repetitions of the same problem.
-Thereby we assume that instances of the same parametrized function are similar to each other, more specifically, that they exhibit the same runtime distribution for each given |DI|.
+Thereby we assume that instances of the same parametrized function |ftheta| are similar to each other, and more specifically that they exhibit the same runtime distribution for each given |DI|.

 ..
 Runtimes collected for the different instances :math:`\theta_1, \ldots, \theta_K` of the same parametrized function :math:`f_\theta` and with respective targets associated to the same target precision :math:`\Delta I` (see above) are thus assumed independent and identically distributed.